Help paying your rent – Local Housing Allowance

 It is not based on the rent that your landlord is charging for your property.

-We will work out if you should receive Local Housing Allowance and if so how much, when you apply for Housing Benefit (PDF, 1.54MB)
+We will work out if you should receive Local Housing Allowance and if so how much, when you make your claim.

-Housing Benefit cannot normally be paid if you:
+Housing Benefit / Local Housing Allowance cannot normally be paid if you:

 - Live with and pay rent to a close relative